WebReflection/uce-template/README.md

 Each "*component*" might define itself with, or without, its own static, or dynamic, content.

-Such *content* will be used to render each custom element once "*mounted*" (live) and per each reactive state change.
+Such *content* will be used to render each custom element once "*mounted*" (live) and per each reactive state change, but *only* if the template is not an empty one.

 All **dynamic parts** must be wrapped within `{{dynamic}}` curly brackets as shown here: